How to Rent a Garage from the Council – a Stashbee Guide

 Sorry for getting repetitive!
 But, like many other categories, there isn’t a definitive answer.
 Minimum tenancy lengths are given on a council-by-council basis.
 And, as you might expect, they can differ spectacularly!

 Some councils don’t tie you into any specific minimum term of tenancy.
-Whilst others, such as Hull City Council, require a minimum three-month commitment.
+Whilst others, such as Kingston Upon Thames City Council, require a minimum three-month commitment.

 Do I Need to Put a Deposit Down?